EvanZ/basketworld/readmes/realistic_passing.md

 - `steal_perp_decay` - Exponential decay rate (default: 1.5)
 - `pass_distance` - Total distance between passer and receiver in hex units
 - `steal_distance_factor` - Linear factor for distance effect (default: 0.08)
+- `position_t` - Position along pass line where 0.0 = at passer, 1.0 = at receiver
+- `steal_position_weight_min` - Minimum weight for defenders near passer (default: 0.3)

 **Key insights**:
 - The 180° arc filter ensures only defenders in the forward hemisphere are considered (defenders behind cannot intercept)
 - The exponential decay with perpendicular distance means defenders far from the pass line contribute negligibly
+- Position weighting makes defenders near the receiver more dangerous than those near the passer
+- With default `steal_position_weight_min=0.3`, defenders near the passer have 30% effectiveness while those near the receiver have 100%
 - This creates realistic passing lanes where positioning matters strategically

 #### Compounding Multiple Defenders